InsightSoftwareConsortium/ITK-Wasm/doc/content/api/browser_io.md

 - tags: a [Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) containing the mapping from tag to tag value.
 - webWorker: a webworker that can be re-used.

-## writeImageArrayBuffer(webWorker: Worker | null, useCompression: boolean, image: [Image](./Image.html), fileName: string, mimeType: string):  Promise<{ webWorker: Worker, arrayBuffer: [ArrayBuffer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer) }>
+## writeImageArrayBuffer(webWorker: Worker | null, image: [Image](./Image.html), fileName: string, mimeType: string, useCompression: boolean = false):  Promise<{ webWorker: Worker, arrayBuffer: [ArrayBuffer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer) }>

 Write an image to a an [ArrayBuffer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer).

-*useCompression*: compress the pixel data when possible *image*:          [Image](./Image.html) instance to write *fileName*:       name that would be used for the resulting file *mimeType*:       optional mime-type for the resulting file
+*image*:          [Image](./Image.html) instance to write *fileName*:       name that would be used for the resulting file *mimeType*:       optional mime-type for the resulting file *useCompression*: compress the pixel data when possible

 ---